 I have a fairly large nose and I have a small chin, but I don’t want to have anything done to my chin.
 Is that okay?

+The visual relationship between the nose and the chin is probably the most powerful in human anatomy.
+There are many noses that appear large which are better corrected with a chin enhancement than nasal surgery.
 This question really needs to be addressed individually, as of course, do all noses.
 It brings out a very interesting philosophical point.
 Would we be willing to do a surgery that we know will be unsatisfactory in the end, even though that is what the patient is requesting?
 (Does this sound like Michael Jackson?)
 We really have negative feelings about performing surgeries that we don’t think will deliver the image that the patient desires.
 If the imbalance were severe enough between the nose and the chin that we felt that it was impossible to obtain a satisfactory nose without doing a modification of the chin, we would probably decline to do the surgery.